armsle2/liri-node-app/README.md

-# LIRI (Language Interpretation and Recognition Interface)
+# MambaLIRI (Language Interpretation and Recognition Interface)
 ### Developed by Leaveil Armstrong

+Mamba is a Language Interpretation and Recognition Interface that uses CLI to search OMDB, Spotify, and Twitter's APIs.

 Use this app to search Spotify for a song or OMDB for a movie.
 You can event check out my latest tweets!
 If you're feeling indecisive then just let LIRI choose for you.